Adam Nightingale: International

 Nightingale served as the video coordinator for the United States at the 2015 World Junior Ice Hockey Championships and the 2017, 2018 and 2019 IIHF World Championship.

 On May 10, 2021, he was named an assistant coach for the United States men's national ice hockey team at the 2021 IIHF World Championship and won a bronze medal.

 On April 6, 2022, he was named the head coach for the United States men's national under-18 ice hockey team at the 2022 IIHF World U18 Championships and won a silver medal.

+Head coaching record

 Personal life

 Nightingale's younger brother, Jared, is a former professional ice hockey player.
 They both played college ice hockey together at Michigan State.
 His older brother, Jason, is assistant director of Amateur Scouting for the Buffalo Sabres.